Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 - looking after or supervising vulnerable people

-For the purposes of this relief, catering, laundry and other services that don’t require direct contact with the recipient are not care or medical or surgical treatment.
+For the purposes of this relief, catering, laundry and other services that do not require direct contact with the recipient are not care or medical or surgical treatment.

 3.4.3 Chronically sick or disabled